 In a recent research report, Business Insider found that when it came to machine learning, 53% of the company executives surveyed were interested in the emerging technology, but unclear as to its exact use cases and applications.
 Similar figures applied to executive attitudes towards other technological advances, such as artificial intelligence and 3D printing.
 Although machine learning in particular is already driving new Industry 4.0 workflows and fundamentally changing the way that manufacturers do business, it’s no surprise that many have trouble envisioning specific applications for it.
 The transformative power of new technological advances comes not from generalities, but from specific tools and methods for integration that must be carefully calibrated to specific business functions.

 For this reason, it’s important not to conceive of something like machine learning as a mythical panacea for improving production processes and reducing costs, but as a driver for specific tools: transport logistics, for instance.
 Transport logistics solutions can serve as a key driver of Industry 4.0 principles and represent a specific, actionable use case that cuts through both the hype and the uncertainty around otherwise daunting new innovations.
-Here’s a few reasons why it should be a top priority for your business:
+Here are a few reasons why it should be a top priority for your business:

 One of the most significant value added propositions for any supply chain manager is effective risk management.
 In a world that increasingly presents daily disruptions from all corners of the globe, the ability to identify potential bottlenecks or breakdowns in advance and adapt your value stream accordingly has the potential to save time and money.
 Because of meteorological events, fluctuations in fuel pricing, and unpredictable traffic patterns, transportation planning is a point on the value chain that is especially susceptible to disruption.
 Luckily, a robust transport logistics solution can help a reasonably adaptable supply chain cope with these disruptions in an agile manner.